If you've heard of waterless cookware, then you've probably heard the following things:

 Here's Kitchen Craft/Lustre Craft (7-ply, fully clad):

 Kitchen Craft is super high quality cookware.
 Every part of it is made in the USA.
 The set shown here has a suggested retail price of $2495.
 High!
-That is unlikely to be the final selling price, but you have to become a registered user to find out the real price.
+That is unlikely to be the final selling price, but you have to register on their website to find out the real price.

 Here's Health Craft (316Ti, 9-ply), stackable: